Independent trekking banned in Nepal – guides are now mandatory

 All of the above are available in my book Trekking in Nepal.

 Here’s something for high altitude trekkers too.
-The Solokhumbu (Everest) region does not accept TIMS cards.
-There’s also no official announcement on mandatory guides from the local administration there.
-In fact they only just announced that group trekkers with guides need to pay a local regional permit, while independent (solo) trekkers can trek so long as they buy a TREK card (USD $20).
-This may well change as they also wanted mandatory guides, but as of now these treks also don’t require mandatory guides.
+The Solukhumbu (Everest) region does not accept TIMS cards and have stated that guides are not mandatory in the region.
+Group trekkers with guides need to pay a local regional permit, while independent (solo) trekkers can trek so long as they buy a TREK card (USD $20).
+This may well change but as of now these treks also don’t require mandatory guides.

-This is what NTB and TAAN get for not making official guidelines with their ruling.
-My guess is the local administration of Solukhumbu will enforce the ban at some stage, but for now, there is nothing official stating you can’t trek alone on those treks.
+My guess is the local administration of Solukhumbu will enforce the ban at some stage, but for now, there is an official letter stating you can trek alone on those treks.
 However, once again, my own advice is for all first time trekkers to take a guide.

 All of the above are available in my book Trekking in Nepal.